dotnet/runtime/src/tools/illink/README.md

 It is used by the various Xamarin products to extract only the bits of code that are needed to run an application on Android, iOS and other platforms.

+It can also be used in the form of [ILLink.Tasks](corebuild/README.md) to reduce the size of .NET Core apps.

 # [Analyzer](analyzer/README.md)

 The analyzer is a tool to analyze dependencies which were recorded during linker processing and led linker to mark an item to keep it in the resulting linked assembly.